 What to do with them.
 I was so eager to try them, I didn’t bother to look them up on the Internet.
 They’re peppercorns.
 What disaster could happen?
 So, I washed a twig, popped a few globules in a packaged soup of leeks with shrimp, and tasted the soup.
 Nothing.
 So, I put in a whole twig’s worth, crushed another half twig’s worth and dumped that in, too.
 My mouth has been burned by Thai and Indian dishes and I endured them.
 At most, I could open another soup package.

 The soup was mildly peppery—the leeks not at all overwhelmed by the peppercorns.
-So I took it to the dinner table with a small cup of crème crue (fresh cream, heated but not pasteurized; essentially raw) we picked up at Le Ferme Aubin, a neighborhood fromagerie.
+So I took it to the dinner table with a small cup of crème crue (fresh cream, heated but not pasteurized; essentially raw) we picked up at La Ferme Saint Aubin, a neighborhood fromagerie.
 The soup was delicious, much better than the onion soup I had at the restaurant at Musée d’Orsay.
 (An aside, eat or, better still, just have tea here for the beautiful room and its ambience.
 As for the food, we’ve definitely tasted better.)

 Nobody would have guessed the soup came from a package.
 Specks of green leeks and peppercorns made it look appetizing but it wins for its smooth delicious unctuousness.